Start your Park City vacation right. Here.

 Interested in staying in or visiting downtown Park City?
 Downtown consists of Park City Mountain resort, Historic Main Street, and Old Town.
 As locals in the know, we’re here to help you get the most out of your trip, from our favorite downtown Park City hotels to the best restaurants, and so much more.

 - Staying on Main Street is expensive.
 If you have the budget, however, Main & Sky, The Caledonian Hotel or Washington School House are worth the extra money.
+Be sure to visit our Best Park City Hotels on Main Street page for a complete list and details.

 - Silver King and Shadow Ridge Hotel are good deals in an excellent location at the base of Park City Mountain.
 They are nearly ski-in/out, but at a more reasonable price.
 We think that saving hundreds of dollars on lodging is worth the extra 100 yards to the lifts.
 If you're set on ski-in/ski-out, be sure to visit our best ski-in/ski-out hotels page for our favorites.